 STAR HOUSING FINANCE LIMITED

-We have audited the financial statements of Akme Star Housing Finance Limited("the Company") which comprise the Balance Sheet as at March 31 2020 theStatement of Profit arvd Loss including Other Comprehensive Income the Statement of CashFlows and the Statement of CashFlow for the year then ended and notes to the financial statements including a summaryof significant accounting policies and other explanatory information (hereinafter referredto as "the financial statements").
+We have audited the accompanying financial statements of Star Housing Finance Limited(the "Company") which comprise the Balance Sheet as at March 312022 and theStatement of Profit arvd Loss including Other Comprehensive Income the Statement of CashFlows and the Statement of Changes in Equity for the year then ended and a summary ofsignificant accounting p>olicies and other explanatory information.

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by theCompanies Act 2013 ("the Act") in the manner so required and give a true andfair view in conformity with the Indian Accounting Standardsprescribed under section 133 of the Actread with the Companies (Indian AccountingStandards) Rules 2015 as amended("Ind AS") other accounting principles generally accepted in India of the stateof affairs of the Company as at March 312022 and its profit total comprehensive income its cashflowsandthechangesin equity for the yearendedonthat date.
+In our opinion and to the best of our information arvd according to theexplanationsgiven to us. the aforesaid financial statements give the information required by theCompanies Act 2013 (the 'Act') in the manner so required and give a true and fair viev/ inconformity with the Indian Accounting Standardsprescribed under section 133 of the Actread with the Companies (Indian AccountingStandards) Rules 2015 as amended. ("IndAS ') and other accounting principles generally accepted in India of the state of affairsof the Company as at March 312022 and its profit total comprehensive income its cashflowsandthechangesin equity for the yearendedonthat date.
 Basisfor Opinion

 We conducted our audit of the financial statements in accordance with the Standards onAuditing specified under section 143 (10) of the Act (SAs).
-Our re^x>nsibilities underthose Standards are further described in the Auditor's Responsibility for the Ajdit of theFinancial Statements section of our report We are independent of the Company in accordancewith the Code of Ethics issued by the Institute of Chartered Accountants of India (ICAI)together with the ethical requirements that are relevant to our audit of the financialstatements under the provisions of the Act and the Rules there under and we have fulfilled our other ethicalresponsibilities in accordance with these requirements and theICAI's Code of Ethics.
-Webelieve that the audit evidence we have obtained is sufficient and appropriate to providea basis for our opinion on the financial statements.
+Our re^x>nsibilities underthose Standards are further described in the Auditor's Responsibility for the Ajdit of theFinancial Statements section of our report We are independent of the Company in accordancewith the Code of Ethics issued by the Institute of Chartered Accountants of India (ICAI)together with the ethical requirements that are relevant to our audit of the financialstatements under the provisions of the Act and the Rules made thereunder and we havefulfilled our other ethical responsibilities in accordance with these requirements and theICAI's Code of Ethics V/e believe that the audit evidence obtained by us is sufficient andappropriate to providea basis for our audit opinion on the financial statements.

 Key Audit Matter